yelluw/pgsql-aws-s3-backup/README.md

 On Linux/OSX:

 source .venv/bin/activate

 On Windows:

 	This has not been tested on windows at all.
 Feeling lucky?

 `pip install -r requirements.txt`

-From whtever directory you downloaded it to: Run `python3 main.py`
+From whatever directory you downloaded it to: Run `python3 main.py`

 #### Helpful advice